Black Knight (Marvel Comics): Nathan Garrett

 Biologist Professor Nathan Garrett is the direct descendant of Sir Percy (although it has been implied Percy's nephew Raston inherited the blade), and found Sir Percy's tomb and the Ebony Blade.
 Garrett's evil tendencies make him unworthy of wielding the sword, and Sir Percy’s ghost shuns him.
 An embittered Garrett then devises an arsenal of medieval weapons that employ modern technology and has genetic engineers create a winged horse that he names Aragorn.
 Calling himself the Black Knight, Garrett embarks on a life of crime to spite his ancestor.
 After a battle with the hero Giant-Man Garrett joins the supervillain team the Masters of Evil at the request of master villain Baron Zemo and like the others spreads Adhesive X over the city, but is first defeated by Thor.
-After two unsuccessful battles with the Avengers, the second time of which he was broken out of jail by the Enchantress, he battled Iron Man due to Doctor Doom's mind-control machine (which made supervillains attack Mister Fantastic's and the Invisible Woman's wedding, which the affected villains subsequently forget due to a machine created by Mister Fantastic).
-Garrett is mortally wounded falling from his winged horse while trying to kill Iron Man.
+After two unsuccessful battles with the Avengers, the second time of which he was broken out of jail by Enchantress, he battled Iron Man due to Doctor Doom's mind-control machine (which made supervillains attack Mister Fantastic's and the Invisible Woman's wedding, which the affected villains subsequently forget due to a machine created by Mister Fantastic).
+Garrett is mortally wounded falling from Aragorn while trying to kill Iron Man.
 A dying Garrett reveals his secret identity to his nephew, Dane Whitman, and repents for his life of crime.
 Whitman then adopts the identity of the Black Knight himself.